kalamabdul/Vault-intro/README.md

 ## What is Vault

-* Secrets management solution - what is a secret?
+* Secrets management solution and much more - what is a secret?
 * Single source of secerts
 * Provides Lifecycle Management for Secrets